Doist/oauthist/docs/getting_started.rst

    'http://...#code=<...>&state=<...>'

-If you want to return error
+If you need to return error

 .. code-block:: python